 This is why God tells us, “Put not your trust in princes, nor in the son of man, in whom there is no help…Happy is he that hath the God of Jacob for his help, whose hope is in the LORD his God” (Psalm 146:3,5).

 Even the best human efforts will disappoint.
 Ultimately, they offer no help (Psalm 146:3).

 We Face a Serious Storm

 All these problems share a common root, sin.
 Sin is the biggest problem we face.
-Sin is not merely a mistake; it is a great offense to God!
+Sin is not merely a mistake but a great offense to God!
 The consequence is far worse than any storm in this life.
-God’s punishment for sin is being sent outside of his presence into the darkness forever.
+God’s punishment for sin is being sent away from his presence into the darkness of hell forever.

 Some hope their efforts to do good will distract God from the offense of our sin.
-This would be like holding up an award when a wildfire in raging toward you.
+This would be like holding up an award when a wildfire rages toward you.
 It provides no defense from the coming destruction.
 Nothing we do can still God’s just anger over sin.